 1. Turn Off the Power

-The first step to safely relight your furnace is to turn off the power to the furnace.
+The first step to safely relight your furnace is to turn off the power to this heating system.
 You can do this by turning off the switch on the electrical panel that controls your furnace.

 2. Turn Off the Gas

-Next, you’ll want to turn off the gas supply to the furnace.
-You can do this by turning the valve on the gas line that leads to your furnace.
+Next, turn off the gas supply to the furnace.
+You can do this by turning the valve on the gas supply line that leads to your natural gas furnace.

 3. Wait for the Gas to Dissipate